 Free market, take it away.

-To think that just a few short months the biggest concern United Airlines had was figuring out how to censor 1983’s Girls Just Want To Have Fun video from its in-flight entertainment system with nobody really noticing (except for us, apparently).
+…and to think that just a few short months ago the biggest concern United Airlines had was figuring out how to censor 1983’s Girls Just Want To Have Fun video from its in-flight entertainment system with nobody really noticing (except for us, apparently).

-United’s flight network has currently shrunk down to what it was in—1983.
+United’s flight network has now shrunk to what it was in 1983.